 When I've crunched the numbers, I found that using the material removed from tunneling, the hyper loop system provides you with enough of these building blocks to build 65% of the walls in each city.
 If you add to that the 40% you get from Loop transit, that's enough material to build all of the walls in all of the buildings in Edenicity, plus 5% more.
 That 5% margin would come in handy for maintenance and ongoing projects.

 Mobility is a wonderful thing.
 By the time I was six years old, I had no trouble walking to the store and buying a candy bar with my own birthday dime.
 And I was an accomplished bicyclist.
 By age 8, I could ride a city bus by myself.
-By high school.
-I was reading a book a week on the bus.
+By high school, I was reading a book a week on the bus.

 Imagine how free and independent and confident you could become in a society where you can meet most of your needs within walking distance.
 And the landscape is so nurturing that it can even feed you along the way.
-Where transportation is so safe that your child could give a bicycle driver's license at age six.
-Where you could bike any day of the year without getting rained, or snowed on.
+Where transportation is so safe that your child could get a bicycle driver's license at age six.
+Where you could bike any day of the year without getting rained or snowed on.
 Where you could visit anyone in a five million person city in 25 minutes or less, or commute to work in less than 10 minutes, door to door at rush hour for free.
 Where you can, on the spur of the moment, decide to visit another city hundreds of kilometers away and actually be there within the hour, including packing time.
 You're getting around like a rock star.
 And the best part is, you're stopping mass extinctions and reversing climate change along the way.
 That's the power of sound ecological design.
 That's the power of living in Edenicity.